AdaCore/gnatstudio/docs/users_guide/main_window.rst

   will keep the canvas more readable, at the cost of losing some information.
   You can also hide only a subset of the links.
 Even when the links are hidden, if you select an item then the items linked to it will still be highlighted.

+  The local settings menu in browsers has an option :guilabel:`straight links` which can be toggled if you prefer to have orthogonal links.

 * Exporting :index:`image` :index:`callgraph; export`